Tools for teaching

 documentation center and multimedia teaching center

-The Shoah Memorial is the first information and documentation centre on the history of the Holocaust in Europe.
-It has more than 40 million pages of archives, 280,000 photographs, 5,000 postcards, 4,000 posters and 80,000 books, periodicals and library documents that can be consulted on site, mainly in Paris but also in Drancy.
-The Mémorial de la Shoah in Paris also has a multimedia teaching center, for listening and viewing audiovisual documents.
+The Shoah Memorial is the first information and documentation center on the history of the Holocaust in Europe.
+It has more than 40 million pages of archives, 280,000 photographs, 5,000 postcards, 4,000 posters and 80,000 books, periodicals and library documents that can be consulted on site, mainly at the Paris site, but also at the Drancy site.
+The Shoah Memorial in Paris also has a multimedia teaching centre for listening to and viewing audiovisual documents.

 bookstore

-First bookstore in France on the subject, the Shoah Memorial bookstore offers more than 10,000 references.
-An exhaustive and up-to-date offer that covers the entire publishing spectrum: scientific works (history, philosophy, psychology, etc.), testimonials, essays, biographies, popular or awareness books, fiction or even children’s books.
+First bookstore in France on the subject, the Mémorial de la Shoah bookstore offers more than 10,000 references.
+An up-to-date and comprehensive offer covering the entire spectrum of publishing: scientific works (history, philosophy, psychology, etc.), testimonies, essays, biographies, popular or awareness-raising books, fiction and children’s books.

 internet